phpman > man > cryptsetup(8)

 are suitable for disk encryption.
 You also cannot use CRC32 or any other non-cryptographic

-have integrity control without using authentication mode, then you should separately con-
+integrity control without using authentication mode, then you should separately configure dm-

 NOTES ON LOOPBACK DEVICE USE